dbierer/EasierThanWordPress/README.md

   * Directory where transform classes are found
 * `TRANSFORM::transform_file_field`
   * Name of the form field that is used if you want to upload a set of transforms

+## Pre-Processing
+Before the final HTML view is rendered, `/public/index.php` includes `/src/processsing.php`.
+In this file you can include any pre-processing you need done.
+* The request URL is available as the variable `$uri`
+* This is where the admin URL is captured and sent to processing